-Once you have your day laid out, try the best you can to follow your plan.
-The nice thing about breaking your day into segments, versus 30 minute increments, is that it allows for more flexibility.
+Once you have your day laid out, try your best to follow your plan.
+The nice thing about breaking your day into segments, versus 30 minute increments, is it allows for more flexibility.
 If I have a list of 5 things to accomplish over then next 4 hours, I can plan my time accordingly.
 I can race through it so I can have some down-time at the end, or I can work on my list for awhile, call a friend to chat, and then return to the list.
 This wide-open timeframe allows for plans to change, without taking away from your ability to accomplish things.

-Rules for the Little Notebook
+Rules for Using the Notebook